-- The leadership team at AEE has used their budgeted funds to conduct and coordinate the research necessary to produce informed, data driven policies, facilitate technological advances in the aviation industry and to produce models and data that have positioned the U.S. as both a State leader at ICAO CAEP and on the global aviation stage.
+- In order to accomplish the goals of this current administration, there will be an increased need to rely on the Public Private Partnerships that currently exist and the establishment of new partnerships.
+The leadership team at AEE has used their budgeted funds to conduct and coordinate the research necessary to produce informed, data driven policies, facilitate technological advances in the aviation industry and to produce models and data that have positioned the U.S. as both a State leader at ICAO CAEP and on the global aviation stage.
 The execution of this research portfolio has been accomplished by working collaboratively with private industry, major universities through the ASCENT Center of Excellence, other Federal Departments and Foreign Governments.
 The benefits of these partnerships has clearly been proven over time and is very apparent in most of the current projects.
-The maturation of new technologies has delivered improved environmental performance and has enabled aviation system growth and associated positive economic impacts. - The Subcommittee continues to endorse Public Private Partnerships like the CLEEN, CAAFI and ASCENT programs to leverage resources and recommends that FAA should continue to allocate robust funding for these programs.
+These partnerships have benefited universities, students and local economies through the creation of new industries. - The Subcommittee continues to endorse Public Private Partnerships like the CLEEN, CAAFI and ASCENT programs to leverage resources and recommends that FAA continue to allocate robust funding for these programs.
+AEE should utilize additional federal funding to enhance and accelerate existing research to best address the federal mandates.